 - At least 1 copy off site.

 To break this concept down further, the three copies of data are three redundant copies of your data spread across different underlying storages.
 By different media we mean different format types like copying to a hard drive, tape or the cloud.
+One copy will remain on your computer.
 Last is keeping one copy off site.
 This means like another building sent through the WAN or Sneakernet, shipping the tapes off to a storage facility or something like public/private cloud.

 Testing your backups